Cytomegalovirus - common in brain, prostate, colorectal and breast cancers

 Anti-viral studies targeting CMV antigens using expanded T-cells or dendritic cell vaccines seem to offer promise and larger studies are underway.

 Natural compounds may help.
 A 2013 study showed that an extract of Elaeocarpus sylvestris inhibited CMV immediate early gene expression and replication (6).
 And a 2015 study (7) showed high dose turmeric (or curcumin) could inhibit CMV by down-regulating heat shock protein 90.
+A study on mushroom varieties with CMV showed that Oyster mushrooms and Shiitake could have a significant effect (20).

-But of most interest to date has been the drug Valcyte or Valganciclovir:
+But, for oncologists, of most interest to date has been the drug Valcyte or Valganciclovir:

 * In a retrospective study at Vanderbilt University of 13 GBM patients who received Valcyte with Avastin (Bevacizumab), the 6 month survival and progression free survival had climbed from 34 per cent to 62 per cent, and 8.7 months to 13.1.The researchers actually commented that Avastin does not particularly increase brain cancer survival, and offered that the increased survival was principally due to the anti-CMV drug (8).
 Clearly a better study with more people is required.

-What is Valcyte or Valganciclovir?
+What is Valcyte, or Valganciclovir?

 What about CMV and other cancers?